NetSci2025/netsci2025.github.io/calls.md

 ---
+### You can still submit abstracts to the NetSci Satellites, which take place in the first two days of the conference.
+Click [here](/satellites) to explore the Satellites.

+---

 ## Call for abstracts
+Note: the call of abstract for the main conference is closed.
+You can still submit abstracts to the [NetSci Satellites](/satellites).

 NetSci, the International School and Conference on Network Science, is the flagship conference of the Network Science Society.
 It brings under one umbrella a wide variety of leading researchers, practitioners, and stakeholders with a direct interest in **Network Science**, from Physics to Computer Science, Biology, Social Sciences, Economics, and Technological